The Silver Line operates the only confidential, free helpline for older people across the UK that’s open 24 hours a day, seven days a week.

 The Silver Line is a confidential helpline.

-Callers are free to express their feelings and describe their lives honestly, and can trust us to respect their privacy.
+Callers are free to express their feelings, and describe their lives honestly, and can trust us to respect their privacy.

+If callers would like to be put in touch with a Silver Line Friend, they can enjoy a regular weekly friendship telephone call.
 Silver Line Friends are volunteers who have contacted The Silver Line because they enjoy talking to older people.